radiantearth/stac-spec/static-catalog/README.md

 The [rel](https://www.w3schools.com/tags/att_link_rel.asp) attribute of HTML links is used liberally to describe the relationships of various items and catalogs.
-Every `Item` must define a `thumb` link, as well as a `self` link.
+Every `Item` must define a `thumbnail` link, as well as a `self` link.
 It is recommended that the self link is an absolute URL, so that copies of catalogs that are downloaded continue to link to their source (though a later version of the spec should include a rel link to indicate that an Item is a copy of an online location).
 Items should link back to their root catalog, but that is